siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

     countsBefore.join(countsAfter, "response")
     ```

     which joins two dataframes, namely, `countsBefore` and `countsAfter`, using the common key `response`.
-You can then print out the final result using the `show` command as follows.

     ```text
     Comparison of the number of lines per code before and after 807295758 on file `nasa_19950801.tsv`